Departure date and time of flight: 17th November 2009 17:40pm

 No issues- the bags arrived on time and in one piece.

-Comments on the checking in staff and any issues:
+Comments on the check- in staff and any issues:

 The check in staff were polite, and very professional.
 There was no problem what so ever.

-Choice of drinks (Standard- Tea, Coffee, Orange Juice, Apple Juice, Lemonade or Coca Cola).
-As with most of the airlines in China, the drinks (Coca Cola, Orange etc.) were all branded under the Air China logo.
-Alcohol was also served on this flight (including Tsingtao Beer!)
+Choice of drinks (tea, coffee, orange juice, apple juice, lemonade or coca-cola).
+As with most of the airlines in China, the drinks (coca-cola, orange etc.) were all branded under the Air China logo.
+Alcohol was also served on this flight (including Tsingtao beer!)

 Comments regarding the drinks service:

 A second round of drinks was offered after the meal.

 Breakfast was served around about two hours before landing (too early I think).
 Looking at the quality of the omelette, the chicken nuggets and the sausage- this meal was again packed and stored onto the aircraft in Beijing and not in London.
 There was nothing “fresh” about this meal.
 The omelette tasted as if it had been in the fridge for some time.
 Serving chicken nuggets in an in-flight meal is not the best thing because fried food tastes bland and very chewy at 37,0000 feet!!
 Another bad innovation by Air China’s in-flight catering department.